pedro-mendonca/GP-Convert-PT-AO90/readme.txt

 == Description ==

-GlotPress language tool to convert text according to the Portuguese Language Orthographic Agreement of 1990 (PT AO90).

 This plugins customizes the default behavior of GlotPress Portuguese (Portugal) Locales, allows you to use automatically convert the approved/current strings in Portuguese (Portugal AO90) to its variant of Portuguese (Portugal).

 Only translations whose conversion are different from the original translation are set in the Variant translation table.